HarvardRC/newsdannce/sdannce/dannce/cli.md

 The available modes are:

-- `com`: Train the DANNCE model in center-of-mass (COM) mode.
+- `com`: Train the a center-of-mass network.
-- `dannce`: Train the DANNCE model in DANNCE mode.
+- `dannce`: Train a DANNCE network.
-- `sdannce`: Train the DANNCE model in social DANNCE mode.
+- `sdannce`: Train the social DANNCE network.

 To see the available options for each mode, run: